JoergHeseler/gltf-validator-for-archivematica/README.md

 # glTF Validator for Archivematica

-**gltf-validator-for-archivematica** is a script that uses the official [glTF-Validator](https://github.com/KhronosGroup/glTF-Validator/releases) tool to validate Graphics Language Transmission Format (glTF) files in [Archivematica](https://www.archivematica.org/).
+This repository provides a is a script that uses the official [glTF-Validator](https://github.com/KhronosGroup/glTF-Validator/releases) tool to validate Graphics Language Transmission Format (glTF) files in [Archivematica](https://www.archivematica.org/).

 ## Installation

-To install the **gltf-validator-for-archivematica** script, follow these steps:
+To install the this script, follow these steps:

 ### 1. Download the official glTF-Validator tool